latompkins/sample-generation-06-2023/README.md

 - Once the appropriate geometry changes have been made, you must rerun `ldmx cmake \path\to\ldmx-sw` and `ldmx make install` to implement the changes.

 ## Creating custom geometry samples
-**Before you start:** you will have to change the output directories from the example `.sh` files given!
+**Before you start:** you will have to change the output directories from the example `.sh` files given from my directories to yours!

 `runSampleGeneration.py` actually generates the files, which is where we define the number of events per file, and where we choose what to keep in the file.
 However, since we typically make many files with many events, we use a Bash script to iterate over the Python script for us, which is `slurm_sample_sub.sh`.
 This script takes a few options:
 1) `mult, -m` electron multiplicity, or the number of true electrons entering the detector at once.
 Default is 1.